Cheema24/Cheema24/README.md

 # 👋 Hi there, I'm Uzbek Imtiaz Cheema!

-I'm a student passionate about software development, currently working on the **Belfry project** a detective/investigation tool.
+I'm a CS student, currently working on the "Belfry project" a detective/investigation tool.
 ---

 ## 📈 GitHub Stats